 You may be given pain medicine for pain or discomfort of the injection site.

 You will be urged to drink water and other fluids to help flush the contrast dye from your body.

 You may go back to your usual diet and activities after the procedure, unless your health care provider advises you otherwise.

 After recovery, you may go back to your hospital room or discharged to your home.
 If this procedure was done as an outpatient, plan to have someone drive you home.

 Once at home, you should check the injection site for bleeding.
 A small bruise is normal, as is an occasional drop of blood at the site.

 Watch the leg or arm for changes in temperature or color, pain, numbness, tingling, or loss of function of the limb.

 Drink plenty of fluids to prevent dehydration and to help pass the contrast dye.

-Your doctor may give you additional instructions after the procedure, depending on your particular situation.
+Your health care provider may give you other instructions after the procedure, depending on your situation.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.